py0xc3/Python3tools/README.md

 At this version, one derivation should not get more than 16 bytes at once.
 There is no limitation concerning the number of derivations.

+``ChaChaPRNG enhanced``:

+See ChaChaPRNG above.

+Enhanced version that increases security through increased initial seed size and that also makes it a little bit harder to manipulate the entropy pool of the initial seed (e.g. when PRNG is used within virtual machines).

 ``PyCryFI``:

 Based on https://github.com/pyca/cryptography